ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 Particularly investigate the following and explain the changes related to them:
 - WAN exposure
 - connection between internal network and the DMZ
-- SSH settings and who has been able to SSH into the pfSense system (root & admins should be the only ones with permissions for this) (tip: pfSense keeps logs of certain things)
+- SSH settings and who has been able to SSH into the pfSense system (root & admins should be the only ones with permissions for this)

+> [!Tip]
+>  pfSense keeps logs of certain things

 Your main objective is to restore access from the Kali machine to the webserver and to remove other changes in the firewall to bring the network back into a safe state.